qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 The key point here is that our :guilabel:`Airports group` is a subsection of the :guilabel:`Admin Level 1 group` – not the :guilabel:`Populated Places group`.
-Here’s what our report could look like now (including a dynamic picture):
+Here’s what our report could look like now (including a dynamic picture and some highlighting):

 .. figure:: img/report5.png
    :align: center